pivotal/docs-tap/vscode-extension/live-hover.md

 To integrate Live Hover with Spring Boot Tools you need:

 - A Tanzu Spring Boot application, such as [tanzu-java-web-app](https://github.com/sample-accelerators/tanzu-java-web-app)
-- Spring Boot Tools [extension](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-spring-boot) v1.33 or later.
+- Spring Boot Tools [extension](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-spring-boot) v1.33 or later

 ## <a id="activate-feature"></a> Activate the Live Hover feature